-- 1. Please complete the Google form by clicking the link in options letter sent to you or by accessing the curriculum area of the school's website (deadline 08/05/24) - 2.
-Mr Burt (Head of Year) and Mr Buchanan (Deputy Head Teacher for Curriculum) will then verify that appropriate courses have been chosen based on prior and current data - 3.
-Mr Burt will then contact any parents where necessary to discuss choices (During May/June) - 4.
+- 1. Please complete the Google form by clicking the link in options letter sent to you or by accessing the curriculum area of the school's website (deadline 07/05/25) - 2.
+Mr Buchanan (Deputy Head Teacher for Curriculum) will then verify that appropriate courses have been chosen based on prior and current data - 3.
+Mr Buchanan or Ms Barrett (Head of Year) will then contact any parents where necessary to discuss choices (during May/June) - 4.
 Mr Buchanan will then write to Year 9 parents confirming final options choices (early July)